 The MOU/EC TDSP must register all Service Delivery Points (SDP) and assign Electronic Service Identifiers (ESI IDs) as required by the ERCOT Protocols, Section 15.4.
 The following items must be completed prior to participation in the competitive retail market (according to the timelines below), utilizing the appropriate TX SET transactions.

 The ESI IDs shall be sent to ERCOT to establish the individual premises in a de-energized status.
 This item must be completed no later than 60 days prior to participation in the competitive retail market.
 The Load Profile ID validation process (step 13 of this document) must be complete before these ESI IDs are sent to ERCOT.

+In order for ERCOT to store historical data, the Eligibility Date of the ESI ID must be equal to or prior to the Start Date of the earliest historical usage date.

 The MOU/EC TDSP must submit to ERCOT at least 30 days prior to participation in the competitive retail market a minimum of the most recent 12 months of historical usage available (and kW where applicable) for non-IDR meters, for each registered ESI ID.
-This historical usage data must be submitted in individual blocks of consumption values spanning no more time than that of a monthly meter read period (max. of 38 days).
+This historical usage data must be submitted in individual blocks of consumption values spanning no more time than that of a monthly meter read period.
 The subsequent submission of meter read data must chronologically adjoin the data submitted for the 12 most recent months.

 The MOU/EC TDSP must submit to ERCOT at least 30 days prior to participation in the competitive retail market a minimum of the most recent 12 months of historical usage available for IDR meters, for each registered ESI ID.
 The subsequent submission of meter read data must chronologically adjoin the data submitted for the 12 most recent months.

-In order to have the premise become active, the Affiliated CR/REP for the proposed MOU/EC certified service territory will need to submit Move-in notifications for each ESI ID that does not have an associated Retail Electric Provider.
+In order to have the premise become active, the CR/REP for the proposed MOU/EC certified service territory will need to submit Move-in notifications for each ESI ID that does not have an associated Retail Electric Provider.

+The MVI start date should coincide with the proposed date for participation in the competitive market.

-The MOU/EC TDSP must provide initial meter reads for each ESI ID using the appropriate TX SET transaction.
+The MOU/EC TDSP must provide initial meter reads for each ESI ID using the appropriate TX SET transaction as stated in the ERCOT Protocols, Section 15.1.4.1, Move-In Request to Begin Electric Service.

-The Affiliated CR/REP must coordinate a start date for competition with the MOU/EC TDSP based on MOU/EC TDSP’s ability to provide meter readings to satisfy the Move-in transactions submitted above.

-The start date should coincide with the date stated in step 2 of this document.

-The MOU/EC is required to submit monthly meter reads for each ESI ID in their service territory to ERCOT every month as stated in the ERCOT Protocols, Section 10.3.3.1 (a).
+The MOU/EC is required to submit monthly meter reads for each ESI ID in their service territory to ERCOT every month as stated in the ERCOT Protocols, Section 10.3.3.1 (a), Data Responsibilities.

-As stated in PUCT Substantive Rule Section §25.131 (c) (1)-(4), “each Transmission Distribution Utility (TDU) shall perform load research to support ERCOT’s load profiling activities, as directed by ERCOT.
-Each TDU shall adhere to the specifications for data collection and transmission specified by ERCOT and may recover its reasonable and necessary costs incurred in performing load profile research.”

-ERCOT will be periodically updating its sample design.
-If an ESI-ID is selected for the sample that belongs to the Opted-In MOU/EC, the MOU/EC will incur the cost to install an IDR meter at the selected site, maintain the meter, and read and transmit the data to ERCOT.
-If you have further questions, contact ERCOT at ERCOTLoadProfilingDepartment@ercot.com.

 Note: In addition to ERCOT requirements, the MOU/EC should contact the PUCT, Electric Division to work through any requirements from the Texas Electric Choice Act and the Public Utilities Regulatory Act (PURA).